sn01615/pretty-exceptions/README.md

 Pretty Exceptions is an utility to show exceptions/errors/warnings/notices using a nicely visualization.

-This utility is not intended to be used in production.
+This utility is not intended to be used in a production stage.

+This utility catches uncatched exceptions, remember to remove any try/catch that avoid the utility can work.

 The code in this repository is written in PHP.